Ong Kim Swee

-Datuk Ong Kim Swee (王金瑞 (王金瑞, Wáng Jīn Ruì)) DPSM is a Malaysian football manager and former footballer, who is the Head coach of Malaysia Super League club Sabah.
+Datuk Ong Kim Swee (王金瑞 (王金瑞, Wáng Jīn Ruì)) DPSM is a Malaysian football manager and former footballer, who is currently the head coach of Liga 1 club Persik Kediri.
 He spent most of his career playing for East Malaysian teams, notably Sarawak and Sabah during the mid 1990s.
-Ong currently serves as the Football Association of Malaysia (FAM)'s Technical Director effective 1 January 2021.

-Career
+Early life

+Ong was born into a Peranakan family in Malacca, Malaysia on 11 December 1970.

 Playing career

 Ong began his career as a player for Malacca in the early 1990s.
 He was a member of the Malaysia Olympic teams nicknamed Barcelona 1992 under Chow Kwai Lam.
 In 1993, Ong joined Sarawak FA for whom he played two seasons before being controversially transferred to Sabah FA in late 1994.
 With Sabah, he won the Malaysia FA Cup in 1995 and M-League in 1996.
 He retired in 1998 because of an injury while playing for Malacca.

 Ong made his full international debut against Kuwait on 22 September 1994.
 He was a member of the Malaysian squad for the 1994 Asian Games and also played for a Malaysian Selection side who famously held Flamengo to a 1–1 draw in an exhibition match in 1995.